About This Blog

 12th June 1963 the Assassination of Medgar Evers

-Forty-eight years ago today, civil rights leader Medgar Evers was assassinated in the driveway of his home; his wife and young children, who’d been waiting up for him, watched in horror as he bled to death on the doorstep.
-Lynchings … Continue reading
+On this day in 1963, civil rights leader Medgar Evers was assassinated in the driveway of his home while his wife and young children watched in horror as he bled to death on the doorstep.
+Lynchings were still an ugly … Continue reading

 8th June 1809 the Death of Thomas Paine